Flockenberger/JGagV2/README.md

 	if (login)
 	{
 		//grab Posts
-		List<Post> posts = jgag.getPosts(PostGroup.FUNNY, PostFrom.TRENDING, 10, 0);
+		List<Post> posts = jgag.getPosts(PostGroup.FUNNY, PostFrom.TRENDING, 10);

+		//of search for tags/strings
+		QueryResult result = jgag.searchPosts("Gandalf", 10, SortBy.ASCENDING);
+		//a QueryResult has all found Posts, and related Tags for the search

-		//getPosts returns null if no posts where found or if an error occurred! if (posts != null && posts.size() >= 1)
+		//getPosts returns an empty List if no posts where found or null if an error occurred! if (posts != null && posts.size() >= 1)
 		{
 			for (Post p : posts)